 Lastly, if you don’t want to cycle alone, try a group exercise spinning class at your local gym.
 Classes last from 45 minutes to an hour, and it can be motivating to workout and be healthy when you have others working next to you!
 Keep these helpful tips in mind when your cycling, and remember to keep your spine safe!

-If you or a friend or family member do happen to suffer a back injury or experience back pain and need care please Make an Appointment with one of our board certified and fellowship trained spine surgeons.
+If you or a friend or family member do happen to suffer a back injury or experience back pain and need care please Find a doctor with one of our board certified and fellowship trained spine surgeons.

 Our surgeons practice a full spectrum of conservative spine care options including physical therapy and pain management.